-Master of Education Concentration in Teaching English as a Second Language
+Master of Education Concentration in Teaching English to Speakers of Other Languages

 Program Coordinator and Advisor: Dr. Marguerite Mahler

-The Master of Education (M.Ed.) with a concentration in The Teaching of English as a Second Language (TESL) is designed for teachers who are currently teaching overseas and who have a strong interest in second language related issues.
+The Master of Education (M.Ed.) with a concentration in The Teaching of English to Speakers of Other Languages (TESOL) is designed for teachers who are currently teaching overseas and who have a strong interest in second language related issues.
 It provides the theoretical and practical knowledge to be a competent and effective teacher of English as a Second/ Foreign Language.
 Courses are provided in an intensive format and require prior readings, pre-course, and post-course assignments.
 The program of study culminates in a final portfolio.

 Program Requirements